nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 Remove: O(1) from the beginning or after a known previous node; O(n) from the end because the node before the tail must be found; O(n) if the removal location must first be found
 Updating: O(1) if the node is already known; O(n) if the node must first be searched for

 DLL (Doubly Linked List) is where each node points to predecessor and successor element.
-It simplifies these operations (trading off memory from the extra pointeres)
+It simplifies these operations (trading off memory from the extra pointers)
 1. Deleting a node when you have a pointer to it (the advantage is that instead of traversing the list to access the predecessor node), we can delete it in O(1) instead of O(n)
    Practical example of this is LRU cache, because we maintain hashmap of keys (which is whatever identifies the  cached item).
 For web cache, key is URL string, for db cache key is query string, for api server key is api request.
 The key basically is our input in the context of what our cache is designed for.
 Also the DLL neeeds to store the hashmap key of each node because during eviction, the DLL tells us which node to evict (the tail node), but to keep the hashmap in sync.
    What both data structures represent: